majid1252/GithubAssignment/README.md

 2. Open the project in Android Studio.
 3. Run the app on an emulator or a physical device.

+## GitHub API Key and Rate Limiting

+To prevent rate-limiting issues and to ensure seamless performance, you need to obtain a GitHub API Key.
+Follow the steps below:

+    Go to GitHub Developer Settings
+    Click on "New OAuth App" or "New GitHub App"
+    Fill in the required fields and create your app Copy the generated API Key
+    Open the project in Android Studio
+    Replace the placeholder text in the appropriate code file with your API Key

+With the GitHub API Key in place, you can now enjoy a higher rate limit and a better user experience.

 ## Usage

 1. Launch the application and view the fetched GitHub users list.